 • encourage and enable deaf people to speak on their own behalf and encourages them to teach and guide members of IEWG, hearing churches and society, and to help others understand the language and culture of the deaf community.

 • promote the right of deaf people to use sign language in the Church, particularly in liturgical settings.

 • encourage the provision of properly trained pastors, catechists and deacons among deaf people.

 § 3 Legal person

 The association is a self-owned and independent legal entity with limited liability for debt.
 The members are not personally liable.

 § 4 Members

 New members must be approved by the existing members at the annual meeting or extraordinary meeting.
 The members may make internal rules about who can be a member and who can propose new members.
-At least one of the members must be resident in Norway and registered as the contact for the association. [suggested amendment – an amendment to exclude a member will be handled in the same way as any other amendment and will require 2/3 majority (see 13)]
+At least one of the members must be resident in Norway and registered as the contact for the association.
+An amendment to exclude a member will be handled in the same way as any other amendment and will require 2/3 majority

 § 5 Voting rights and eligibility

 All members are entitled to vote and be elected to office for the association.